Ipstenu/varnish-http-purge/readme.txt

 * Remote storage of problem plugins/themes
 * Prevent auto-loading of scan for improved disclosure and compliance
 * Changed colour of the purge button for improved visibility
-* Support for nginx proxy
+* Support for nginx proxy headers

 == Screenshots ==